EmilioF17/MastersProjects/05 Poisonous Mushroom Data - Decision Tree Classifier/README.md

-# Poisonous Mushrom Data - Decision Tree Classsifier
+# Poisonous Mushroom Data - Decision Tree Classifier

 ## Overview
 This script analyzes a data set that contains samples of several mushroom types and their physical attributes.
 A Decision Tree Classifier was used to predict if a mushroom would be poisonous or not depending on its physical attributes.